roblaing/swipl-webapp-howto/README.md

 Here I introduce SWI Prolog's predicate for handling user input sent to the server from an HTML form, [http_parameters(+Request, ?Parameters)](http://www.swi-prolog.org/pldoc/doc_for?object=http_parameters/2).
 Besides making it easy to toggle between GET and POST, it also offers various ways to validate the incoming data.

-The original Udacity course I'm trying to replicate here devoted a fair amount of time going through check boxes, radio buttons, drop down menus and HTML's many other form elements.
+The original Udacity course I'm trying to replicate devoted a fair amount of time going through check boxes, radio buttons, drop down menus and HTML's many other form elements.
 I personally can't remember all this stuff and just look it up when needed, so again recommend [Mozilla's tutorial](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Your_first_HTML_form) for anyone wanting a refresher.

 The salient point is the browser sends a list of key=value pairs to the server &mdash; clearly visible in the URL if the method is GET, slightly less visible in the HTTP message if the method is POST &mdash; for the web application to use as arguments in functions.